 Playing less games, a day ensures you play quality games as you will be more focused and not on autopilot.
 If you spam games, you will be mentally drained and far more prone to tilt.
 Make sure you don't play on autopilot.

 • /Mute all and never type anything negative

-You don’t really need to listen to anything your team says. /Mute all if you have to and never ever bring your team down.
-Firstly, if you’re typing in game, you’re spending more time typing than you are actually playing the game so you’re not being productive.
-Maybe only type tactics if necessary.
-Secondly, it brings your teams level down as it makes them upset.
-They’re your team, you should support them.
-Saying things like “Come on guys we can win!” is very helpful.
+You don’t really need the chat to win. /Mute all if you have to and never ever bring your team down.
+Firstly, if you’re typing in game, you’re spending more time typing than you are actually playing the game so you’re not being productive as well as bringing their level down.

 • Dodge if needed